 9print("best held-out language fit:", best_language_fit["name"])

-Many support cases can be checked without a model judge: expected status, required citation identifier, and forbidden policy claim are deterministic.
+Many incident cases can be checked without a model judge: expected status, required citation identifier, and forbidden runbook claim are deterministic.
 Use those checks first.

 3